 - A respiratory rate equal to or higher than 22 breaths per minute

-- A confirmed infection;
+- A confirmed infection

-- High levels of lactic acid in the blood after receiving adequate fluid replacement.
+- High levels of lactic acid in the blood after receiving adequate fluid replacement

-How Doctors Diagnose Sepsis or Septic Shock
+How Doctors Diagnose Sepsis Or Septic Shock

 Doctors take several steps to determine if someone has sepsis or has gone into septic shock.
 Your doctor will run blood tests on samples taken from two different places on your body.
-They’ll test for evidence of infection, blood clotting, liver and kidney function, oxygen levels, and electrolytes.
-Your doctor might test your urine, respiratory secretions, or wound secretions for bacteria.
-Your doctor also might order some type of imaging, like an X-ray, ultrasound, CT scan, or MRI, if they can’t locate the site of the infection.
+They’ll test for evidence of infection, blood clotting, liver and kidney function, oxygen levels and electrolytes.
+Your doctor might test your urine, respiratory secretions or wound secretions for bacteria.
+Your doctor also might order some type of imaging, like an X-ray, ultrasound, CT scan or MRI, if they can’t locate the site of the infection.

 The medical staff should also closely monitor you for any changes.
 Depending on the extent of the sepsis or if you’ve gone into septic shock, doctors might administer treatments to stabilize your heart and respiratory function.
 In some cases, you’ll need to undergo surgery to remove a source of infection.

-Was Your Sepsis Undiagnosed for Too Long?
+Was Your Sepsis Undiagnosed For Too Long?

 Did you go to the doctor looking for help, only to have them miss that you had a serious infection or sepsis?
-If you were eventually treated for sepsis or septic shock, you might learn later that all of the signs were there earlier.
+If you were eventually treated for sepsis or septic shock, you might learn later that all the signs were there earlier.
 Or, you might be mourning the loss of a loved one who died from sepsis or septic shock that went undiagnosed until it was too late.

-When you believe your doctor had all of the information necessary to diagnose you with sepsis sooner, consider talking with an experienced medical malpractice lawyer.
+When you believe your doctor had all the information necessary to diagnose you with sepsis sooner, consider talking with an experienced medical malpractice lawyer.
 Doctors aren’t perfect, and they don’t have to be.
 But they are responsible for upholding their professional standard of care.

-A doctor who fails to use all of their knowledge and skills to perform as a reasonably prudent physician in their practice area is negligent.
+A doctor who fails to use all their knowledge and skills to perform as a reasonably prudent physician in their practice area is negligent.
 We’ll review your medical records and enlist a medical expert to determine whether a sepsis diagnosis was negligently delayed or missed.
 If we find there’s good evidence of medical negligence, we’ll talk with you about pursuing a claim under Washington’s medical malpractice laws.